 Description of the Region

-The Region Pieria in the Province of Central Macedonia offers a unique combination of mountains, coastal planes and coastlines.
-It is situated just South of the capital of Northern Greece, Thessaloniki, which is the main city of the whole Southern Balkan.
-The Southern part of the Pieria coast line stretches from the city Katerini to Nei Pori, just before the Tempi Valley that is part of the Province of Thessaly.
+The Department Pieria in the District Central Macedonia offers a unique combination of mountains, coastlines and coastal planes.
+It is situated just South of the capital of Northern Greece, Thessaloniki, which is also the most important city of the whole Southern Balkan.
+The Southern part of the Pieria coast line stretches from the city Katerini to the village of Nei Pori.
+Thereafter one enters the District of Thessaly thorugh the Tempi Valley.
 This beautiful part is known as the Olympus seaside, also called the Olympic Riviera.
 (So it has nothing to do with the ancient city Olympia which gave its name to the Olympic Games.

-Contrary to the typical touristic images of Greece with dry, infertile landscapes and barren, rocky islands in a typical Mediterranean setting, here you'll find an overwhelming nature with thick green forests of chestnut trees covering snow capped mountains, numerous large rivers, fertile plains, next to Greek modern culture and ancient history formed by small mountain villages, industrious modern cities, ancient Greek and Roman monuments, en many othordox monasteries, all set in a beautiful scenery.
+Contrary to the usual touristic images of Greece with a dry, infertile landscape and barren, rocky islands in a typical Mediterranean setting, here you'll find an overwhelming nature with thick green forests of chestnut trees covering the lower parts of snow capped mountains, numerous large rivers, fertile plains.
+Greek modern culture and ancient history mingle here in small mountain villages, industrious modern cities, ancient Greek and Roman monuments, en many orthordox monasteries, all set in a beautiful scenery.

-Add to this the Greek National Park of Mount Olympus, the Macedonian Protected Wildlife Areas, where the wolf and bear still have their habitat, or the Important Bird Area of Tempi and Ossa (habitat of the griffon vulture), in combination with the ever close-at-hand Mediterranean sea and beaches, and you can understand why this region around the village Nei Pori is very worthwhile visiting and not just suitable for bathing.
+Add to thisthe Greek National Park of Mount Olympus, the Protected Wildlife Areas, where the wolf and bear still have their habitat, or the Special Protected Bird Area's of Olympus or of Tempi & Ossa (habitat of the griffon vulture), in combination with the ever close-at-hand Mediterranean sea and beaches, and you can understand why this region around the village Nei Pori is very worthwhile visiting and not just for bathing or watersports.

-Mount Olympus is also ideal for hiking, mountaineering, and wintersports (see below).
-For walking, hiking etc you will find a lot of information on the internet, here you find a map with ideas for some trips and excursions.
+Mount Olympus and Ossa is also ideal for hiking, mountaineering, and wintersports (see below).
+For walking, hiking, mountainbiking etc. you will find lots of information on the internet, here you find a map with ideas for some trips and excursions.

 Worth visiting are (among many other locations) the locations underneath.

 The Tempi valley is actually an impressive canyon or an enormous gorge if you like, in the same category as the Vikos Gorge near Konitsa in Epirus or the well known Samaria Gorge in Crete.
 Here in the region we call it the Grand Canyon of Greece.
 It separates the Olympus from the Kissafos/Ossa Mountain and is one of the most beautiful places in Greece, not only to our own humble opinion, but also according the famous ancient Greek and Roman travellers like Pausanias and Livius who said and wrote so.
 E.g. read 'Travels in Northern Greece' written by William Martin Leake (1835).

 The present day church itself is relatively new and built in 1910, during the construction of the railway, but there was an ancient shrine devoted to the Goddess Aphrodite here many centuries ago and holy water is still welling up in a small cave, that once was unapproachable at this site of the gorge.
 The cave is still there and you can enter it to drink some sanctified water (watch your head and wear good shoes).

-In the valley one finds the starting point of a hiking trail at the Kissafos side, leading you in 1 hour to the watch tower (see picture) above the Castle tis Orias, that existed here until 1957.
-On the other side of the valley there is the kleftiko (thieves) trail, leading all the way through and high above the valley with magnificent views.
+In the valley, one finds the starting point of a hiking trail at the Kissafos side, leading you in 1 hour to the watch tower (see picture) above the Castle tis Orias, that existed here until 1957.
+On the other side of the valley there is the Kleftiko (thieves) trail, leading all the way through and high above the valley with magnificent views.
 Just outside the Valley are the Alexander the Great stairways, a trail that also was use by the ancient Macedonian leader is his war against the Greeks.

-This beautiful scenery was well known and appreciated, even in prehistoric and early historic times.
-This was the place where according to Greek mythology the God Apollo fell in love and chased the lovely nymph Daphne, who frightened asked her mother to save her and therefore was changed into a Laurel tree to escape the lustful Apollo (in Greek this tree is still called Daphne).
+This beautiful scenery was even in prehistoric and early historic times well known and appreciated.
+This was the place where according to Greek mythology the God Apollo fell in love and chased the lovely nymph Daphne, who begged her mother to save her and therefore was changed into a Laurel tree to escape the lustful Apollo (in Greek this tree is still called Daphne).

-Since there was no real road in those days (the National Road was only built around 1957), the German tanks even tried using the train tracks and tunnels and eventually were forced to cross the river in their vehicles, suffering great losses of both men and material.
+Since there was no real road in those days (the National Road was built only in 1957), the German tanks even tried to use the train tracks and tunnels and eventually were forced to cross the river in their vehicles, suffering great losses of both men and material.
 Eventually they too took the mountain path that Xerxes once followed at Leptokaria and travelled on foot and one by one around the Tempi valley, towards the villages Kalipefki and Gonni to attack the allied New Zealand and Australian forces in the Gorge from the back.
 This Xerxes trail also still exists, even paved in some parts.

 The Byzantine bridge near Pirgetos